 The Number of Aggregated Frames field indicates the number of data frames aggregated and being currently forwarded.

-Each bit i (i = 0 ...
-15) of the Source Address Modes Bitmap field, when present, indicates the addressing mode of the Source Address i+1 field.
-A value of 0 indicates short addressing and a value of 1 indicates long addressing.

-The Source Address j (j = 1...
-N, N: number of aggregated frames) field contains the address of the source of the jth aggregated frame.
+The Source Address i (i = 1...
+N, N: number of aggregated frames) field contains the address of the source of the ith aggregated frame.

-The L2R SN j field contains the L2R SN of the jth aggregated frame.
+The LSN i field contains the LSN of the ith aggregated frame.

-The Aggregated Frame Length j field indicates the length of the jth aggregated frame.
+The Aggregated Frame Length i field indicates the length of the ith aggregated frame.